-During this program, fellows will receive specialty training in the diagnosis, prevention and treatment of disorders associated with aerospace environments and with the adaptive systems designed to enhance performance and support life under such conditions.
-They will also work with patients with a broad range of acute and chronic illnesses.
+During this program, you will receive specialty training in the diagnosis, prevention, and treatment of disorders associated with aerospace environments and with the adaptive systems designed to enhance performance and support life under such conditions.
+You will also work with patients with a broad range of acute and chronic illnesses.

 The Fellowship will emphasize the: